se701-group6/A2/CONTRIBUTING.md

 # Looking to contribute to the project?
+First of all, thank you for considering contributing to Split!
+This project would not be possible if it was not for people like you =)

  See below for links and information related to your intended contributions

 ## For raising issues and reporting bugs see the link below for further information